-Follow Diane and Steve Brogan on their journeys in CyberSpace as they entertain and instruct you on the going ons of the baby boomers using Twitter, FaceBook, and their gadgets such as SmartPhones, iPads and Netbooks, etc.
+Follow Diane and Steve Brogan on their journeys through life as proud baby boomers using Twitter, FaceBook, and other gadgets such as SmartPhones, iPads and Netbooks, etc.

 WHO ARE THE BABY BOOMERS